Clarification of Biblical Teachings

 Baptism as a symbol and pledge:

-1 Peter 3:13-22= In verse 21, “…and this water symbolizes baptism that now saves you also”— In this passage Peter uses symbolism from Noah’s family who were saved from the rising waters and that water baptism is a symbol of being saved by God.
-He also says that it is a pledge of a
+1 Peter 3:13-22= In verse 21, “…and this water symbolizes baptism that now saves you also”— In this passage, Peter uses symbolism from Noahs family who were saved from the rising waters and that water baptism is a symbol of being saved by God.
+He also says that it is a pledge of a good conscious towards God.
+Lastly, in this passage, Peter says we are saved because of the resurrection of Jesus Christ.
+When reading about other baptism passages, we can learn from this that baptism symbolizes our acceptance of Jesus’ death and resurrection; in it, we pledge to God.

 Jesus was baptized as an adult:

-The immediacy of Baptism in the early church:
+The Immediacy of Baptism in the early church:

-you and for your children and for all who are far off—for all whom the Lord our God will call.”
-With many other words he warned them; and pleaded with them, “Save yourselves from this corrupt generation.”
+Acts 2:38-41 After Peter finished preaching a message very soon after Jesus’ ascension, Peter said the following.
+Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
+And you will receive the gift of the Holy Spirit.
+The promise is for you, your children, and all who are far off—for all whom the Lord our God will call.”
+With many other words he warned them; and pleaded with them, Save yourselves from this corrupt generation.”
 Those who accepted his message were baptized, and about three thousand were added to their number that day.

-predominantly mentioned for people who believe and there is no reference to a common
+predominantly mentioned for people who believe.
+There is no reference to a common practice of baptizing infants.
+(More on this later.)

-Acts 10= To get the full flavor it would be good to read the whole chapter.
-In summary, God comes to a family of Gentile's who as a people group were generally looked down upon because they were not from God’s original chosen people.
-But when this man, Cornelius, and others hear the message of Christ they received the Holy Spirit.
-Then after this happened in verses 47 and 48 Peter says, “Can anyone keep these people from being baptized with water?
+Acts 10 To get the full flavor, it would be good to read the whole chapter.
+In summary, God comes to a family of Gentiles who, as a people group, were generally looked down upon because they were not from Gods original chosen people.
+But when this man, Cornelius, and others hear the message of Christ, they receive the Holy Spirit.
+Then, in verses 47 and 48, Peter says, Can anyone keep these people from being baptized with water?
 They have received the Holy Spirit just as we have.”
 So he ordered that they be baptized in the name of Jesus Christ.

 Support for getting rebaptized and as an act of obedience to your decision to believe in Christ:

-“Did you receive the Holy Spirit when you believed?”
+Did you receive the Holy Spirit when you believed?”
 They answered, “No, we have not even heard that there is a Holy Spirit.”
 So Paul asked, “Then what baptism did you receive?”
 “John’s Baptism,” they replied.
-(Referring to John the Baptists baptism) Paul said, “John’s baptism was
+(Referring to John the Baptist's baptism) Paul said, “John’s baptism was a baptism of repentance.
+He told the people to believe in the one coming after him, that is in Jesus.”
+On hearing this, they were baptized into the name of the Lord Jesus Christ.

 Household Baptisms (infants?):